Students & Children

 What does this mean?
 Say your purchase a permanent life insurance policy on your son with guaranteed purchase options for him to buy more when he is an adult.
 Suddenly, at age 8, he develops juvenile diabetes.
 The life insurance is in force, so there is nothing to worry about from that perspective.
 When your son becomes an adult, he can purchase more without any evidence of insurability.
 That is a great option as the diabetes could rate him high.

-(Related: see why term life insurance on children can be an affordable way to cover children.)
+(Related: see why term life insurance on children can be an affordable way to cover children.
+Additionally, we explain why indexed universal life insurance on children may provide a long-term financial planning tool.)

 As we typically promote term life insurance first for individuals and families, permanent life insurance can be a better option for children as premiums, guaranteed purchase options, and disability waivers are really low compared to that for adults.
 However, either term or permanent insurance usually is available to cover the lives of children.
 Insurance carriers that offer life insurance on children could also offer additional benefits as well, including college scholarship opportunities.